Yasalm/arabic-tweets-processor/README.md

     - Set filename: ```python clean.py data_path --filename filename_of_extracted_feautres```
     - set how to handle emojies for cleaning: ```python clean.py data_path --handle_emojies remove_or_emoticion_or_emoji```
   - Output: A ```3 csv files```
-  - 1. containes the cleand version of ```text```
+    - containes the cleand version of ```text```
-  - 2. containes the term frequency of each word in tweets.
+    - containes the term frequency of each word in provided tweets.
-  - 3. containes the original tweets with extracted features.
+    - containes the original tweets with extracted features.